Tisha7353/You-Dont-Know-JS/scope-closures/ch5.md

 ### Loops

+✅ MOST IMPORTANT THINGS TO REMEMBER
+1. Each loop iteration creates a new scope for let and const for (let i = 0; i < 3; i++) {
+  let value = i * 10;
+}

+i and value are re-created per loop iteration, not re-declared in the same scope.

+So no error even if declared with let or const.

+👉 Why it matters: Avoids bugs with closures or asynchronous code inside loops.

+2. var is function-scoped — not block-scoped while (true) {
+  var value = Math.random();
+  break;
+}

+All var declarations inside a loop live in the same outer scope.

+So you're not re-declaring on each loop — there's just one value.

+👉 Why it matters: Variables leak outside the loop — and can be overwritten easily.

+3. Using const in classic for loops causes errors for (const i = 0; i < 3; i++) {
+  // ❌ TypeError after 1st loop
+}

+You can’t increment a const — that’s why it breaks.

+Even though a new scope is created each time, JS can't reassign const.

+👉 Tip: Always use let for loop counters, not const.

+4. Using const is fine with for...in and for...of
+for (const student of students) {
+  // ✅ No problem
+}

+Each iteration has a new scope, and student is a new constant each time.

+No re-assignment needed.

+👉 Why it matters: Safe to use const here if you're not mutating the loop variable.

+💡 Good Rule of Thumb

+Use let for loop counters or things that change.

+Use const for loop values you don’t reassign.

+Avoid var unless you're in legacy code.

 So it's clear from our previous discussion that JS doesn't really want us to "re-declare" our variables within the same scope.
 That probably seems like a straightforward admonition, until you consider what it means for repeated execution of declaration statements in loops.
 Consider:

 ```js